BBC Three TV review: Flat TV

 The result is a non-stop burst of original absurdity – and one that you can enjoy non-stop, thanks to BBC Three’s decision to offer up all four episodes in one go at 6pm on Thursday 24th March.
 That box-set release is a milestone for the online TV channel, but just as Thirteen did for its original drama, Flat TV confirms that nothing has changed at the new BBC Three: this is a channel that has always been good at spotting and nurturing talent and Flat TV is a perfect example.
 As ground-breaking in format as it is in distribution, the show is funnier than most sitcoms on mainstream, traditional channels.
 Flat TV is surreal, smart, self-aware and very, very silly.
 A flatshare sitcom that actually leaves you wanting more?
 That really is something worth writing news headlines about.

-All four episodes of Flat TV are available to watch online on BBC iPlayer.
+All four episodes of Flat TV are available to watch online on BBC iPlayer until 26th February 2018.

-For more on what’s new on BBC Three, what’s coming soon to the online channel, or what old box sets are available on BBC iPlayer, click here.
+For more on what’s new on BBC Three and what’s coming soon to the online channel, click here.

 Photo: BBC/Adam Lawrence